I made £35 in my first year as a freelance designer. (Yep, just £35!)

 01. Calculate your yearly income goal

-Use my previous blog post to learn how to work out your yearly income goal and approximately how much tax you’ll have to pay on it.
+Use my previous blog post to learn how to work out your yearly income goal.

 02. Set a 'Stretch Goal'